top of page

 KS1 - History through Toys

-The introduction to the key questions we need to ask in order to explore history through toys starts by building a timeline of real vintage rocking horses, instantly engaging and inspiring the children to be history detectives.
+It starts with an introduction to the key questions we need to ask in order to explore history through toys starts by building a timeline of real vintage rocking horses, instantly engaging and inspiring the children to be history detectives.

-Taking a step back in history, children will learn about the toys of the Victorians, and discover that some classic toys invented during the period are still played with today.
+Taking a step back in history, children will learn about the toys of the Victorians, and discover that some classic toys invented during the period are still played with today, followed by a fun opportunity to play with modern reproductions, including skittles, picture blocks, cup and ball, Tiddlywinks and marbles.

-A day of fun and learning for your pupils!
+An immersive day of fun and learning for your pupils!

 How Much Is A Visit?